sndev28/Yuzu/README.md

-Welcome to the Embedy Discord Bot.
+Welcome to the Yuzu Discord Bot.

 This bot can :